ElucidataInc/polly-docs/docs/KnowledgeGraph/About_KG.md

 ### What Can Users Do with the Polly KG Explorer Application?

-- **Explore Relationships** – Select specific genes, proteins, diseases, or drugs and visualize their connections within a structured knowledge graph.
+- **Explore Relationships**: Select specific genes, proteins, diseases, or drugs and visualize their connections within a structured knowledge graph.
-- **Filter Views** – Use interactive filtering to refine queries and focus on relevant data.
+- **Filter Views**: Use interactive filtering to refine queries and focus on relevant data.

 ### Additional Features of the Polly KG Explorer Application

-- **Generate and Download Subgraphs** – Extract specific portions of the KG, visualize them dynamically.
+- **Generate and Download Subgraphs**: Extract specific portions of the KG, visualize them dynamically.
-- **Navigate the KG with Ease** – Zoom, reset views, and switch between 2D and 3D visualizations for better insights.
+- **Navigate the KG with Ease**: Zoom, reset views, and switch between 2D and 3D visualizations for better insights.
-- **Save & Share Insights** – Export graph images and download structured relationship data for further analysis.
+- **Save & Share Insights**: Export graph images and download structured relationship data for further analysis.

 ### Who Should Use This Application?

-- **Pharma R&D Teams** – Investigating potential drug targets and indications.
+- **Pharma R&D Teams**: Investigating potential drug targets and indications.
-- **Multi-Omics Researchers** – Integrating and exploring diverse biological datasets to gain insights.
+- **Multi-Omics Researchers**: Integrating and exploring diverse biological datasets to gain insights.
-- **Bioinformatics Teams** – Conducting literature mining and entity linking to support discovery.
+- **Bioinformatics Teams**: Conducting literature mining and entity linking to support discovery.

 By offering a seamless, interactive experience, this application enables users to navigate complex biological relationships, extract meaningful insights, and accelerate hypothesis generation using the Polly KG Explorer framework.

+---

 ### Terminology in the Polly KG Explorer Application